Is Dubai Safe? A Comprehensive Guide to Safety and Security in the Emirate

 Smoking

-The government of Dubai has taken proactive measures to protect individuals from the harmful effects of secondhand smoke by implementing a comprehensive smoking ban in public offices and places such as shopping malls.
+The government of Dubai has taken proactive measures to protect individuals from the harmful effects of secondhand smoke by implementing a comprehensive smoking ban in public offices and shopping malls.
 Stick to designated areas to avoid fines and penalties.

 Right to Work